SemanticMediaWiki/SemanticScribunto/docs/README.md

 In other words:
 * `ask` is a quick and easy way to get data which is already pre-processed and may not suite your needs entirely.
-However it utilizes native SMW functionality like printout formatting (see [smwdoc] for more information)
+However, it utilizes native SMW functionality like printout formatting (see [smwdoc] for more information)
 * `getQueryResult` gets you the full result set in the same format provided by the [api]

 For more information see the sample results in [`mw.smw.ask`][doc.ask] and [`mw.smw.getQueryResult`][doc.getQueryResult].